Ready To Buy a Home?

 If you want to assume your spouse’s FHA mortgage or your child wants to assume your FHA mortgage, it can happen as long as you or your child can demonstrate creditworthiness that meets the FHA’s standards.

 What Are the Pros and Cons of an FHA Assumable Loan?

-An FHA assumable loan comes with benefits and drawbacks for buyers and sellers.
+An FHA assumable loan comes with benefits and drawbacks for both buyers and sellers.

 If interest rates have gone up since the seller took out their FHA loan, you can take advantage of the lower interest rate when you assume their mortgage.

 An appraisal that comes in below the offer price can quickly ruin a real estate transaction.
-Fortunately, when you assume a mortgage, the lender will likely not require a new appraisal.
+Fortunately, when you assume a mortgage, the lender likely won’t require a new appraisal.

 Most lenders will run a hard credit inquiry and review your income to make sure you meet FHA eligibility requirements and can afford the monthly mortgage payment.